zenml-io/blog.zenml.io/_posts/2022-01-21-zenml-loves-evidently.md

 ## 9. A kind and responsive community

 The community hub for Evidently is [their Discord chat](https://discord.gg/xZjKRaNp8b) where you'll be welcomed by one of the core team soon after joining.
 Discussions about support requests or use cases involving Evidently are (in my experience) interesting and you receive quick replies.
-It's unfortunate that the 'community' sections of many open-source machine learning tools are either uninhabited wastelands or inconsistently frequented by creators and maintainers.
-Thankfully, Evidently gets it right and I'd encourage you to [join their Discord community](https://discord.gg/xZjKRaNp8b).
+It takes some effort and time to create a welcoming and responsive community, and it certainly isn't the norm, so it's great that Evidently gets this right.
+I'd encourage you to [join their Discord community](https://discord.gg/xZjKRaNp8b).

 ## 10. Evidently is here to stay